Agnete og Havmanden: Origins

-Although it may share its origins with other Danish ballads (transmission from 13th century French folk songs), this ballad was set down in writing quite late, and is lacking from the collections of Anders Sørensen Vedel (1591) or Peder Syv (1695).
+Although it may share its origins with other Danish ballads (transmission from 13th-century French folk songs), this ballad was set down in writing quite late, and is lacking from the collections of Anders Sørensen Vedel (1591) or Peder Syv (1695).

 The written work may date to the late 18th century.

 Reception

 Despite its late origin, it grew to become one of the most popular ballads in both Denmark and Sweden.
 It has been described as the best-known and most widely discussed in all of Danish balladry.

 During the Danish Romantic Period, the motif inspired Jens Baggesen's poem "Agnes fra Holmegaard" (1808) and Adam Oehlenschläger's "Agnete" (1812).
-Hans Christian Andersen worked the material into the play Agnete og Havmanden (1834) which was staged, accompanied the music of Niels Gade, but the show was a flop.
+Hans Christian Andersen worked the material into the play Agnete og Havmanden (1834) which was staged, accompanied by the music of Niels Gade, but the show was a flop.

 It also plays a significant role in Problema III of Kierkegaard's Fear and Trembling (1843).

 The ballad was the basis for Matthew Arnold's 1849 poem "The Forsaken Merman", although Arnold's heroine being named "Margaret" has led to the claim that the actual source might be the folklore account published by Just Mathias Thiele, where the woman enticed by the merman is named "Grethe".

 Another derivative work is Henrik Ibsen's 1888 play Fruen fra havet.
 Poul Anderson wrote a sequel novel The Merman's Children, about her children.